A godly grieving father’s perspective. . . Meet Ron Duncan.

 View original post 370 more words

-I’m not sure how long after his death that I discovered exactly when he died, but it was an innocent comment made by my mother that truly rocked my world.
+I’m not sure how long it was after his death that I discovered exactly when it happened; but it was an innocent comment made by my mother that truly rocked my world.

 She was in my home and all she said was, “I remember you telling me that the baby was moving really funny.”
 Those words triggered that movie-like effect, you know the one where past events scroll by the screen at warp speed and a replay begins of that exact moment in the character’s past.
 I was instantly transported back . . .
 There I stood in my parent’s living room in front of their green velvet love seat.
 It was about 5:30 p.m. on Thursday, June 18th.
 I can see it in my mind’s eye looking on as if I was standing mere feet away from my extremely pregnant self.

-I’d driven to there after work in order to bring my mom some fabric which she was going to sew into a balloon shade for the baby room David and I had set up in our home.
-It was a simple blue and white pinstripe and matched the Paddington Bear pattern of the bedding we’d selected.
+I’d driven to there home after work in order to bring my mom some fabric which she was going to sew into a balloon shade for the baby room David and I had set up in our home.
+It was a simple blue and white pinstripe and matched the Paddington Bear pattern of the bedding we’d chosen.
 And then I said it, “Mom, the baby’s moving really funny.”
 It echoes through my mind even 24 years later.
 My mother replied, “Why don’t you lay down and maybe it will stop in a moment.”
 Cringe worthy advice looking back, for indeed the strange movements I felt did stop shortly thereafter.
-And only in hindsight, only when my Mother spoke those innocent words after my child was long buried, did I realize the significance of those words that began, “I remember you saying . . . ”
+And only in hindsight, only when my Mother spoke those innocent words after my child was long buried, did I realize their significance.
+“I remember you saying . . . ”

 Unbeknownst to my Mother, she filled in the blanks and devastated me all with one simple sentence.
-It was at that very moment, now standing in my own living room that I realized that I not only knew exactly when my child died but that I did nothing – NOTHING! – NOT ONE THING! – to save him.
-It was in that instant that I could finally find words to describe the strange way my son was moving within my womb.
+For it was at that very moment, now standing in my own living room, that I realized that I not only knew exactly when my child died but that I did nothing — NOTHING! — NOT ONE THING! — to save him.
+It was also in that instant that I could finally find words to describe the strange way my son was moving within my womb.
 Thrashing.
-That is the only word that accurately describes those strange, indescribable movements.
+That is the only word that accurately describes those strange, previously indescribable movements.

-I knew with certainty then that I had felt my child dying; thrashing as the cord that was wrapped around his arm pulled tight around his throat and he fought life.
-That devastating moment began the completely irrational guilt/shame cycle I struggled to overcome for years in spite of knowing full-well that had I known what was happening, I would not have been able to save him.
+I knew with certainty then that I felt my child dying.
+The cord that was wrapped once around his arm and twice around his throat tightened suffocating him as he thrashed, fighting for his life.
+That devastating moment began the completely irrational guilt and shame cycle I struggled to overcome for years in spite of knowing full-well that had I understood what was happening, I would not have been able to save him.
 There was no way to get to the hospital, to have my son delivered, before his death.
 No possible way.

-But guilt and shame are all too common experiences in the parent loss community.
+Guilt and shame are all too common experiences in the parent loss community.
 Far too common.
 We kick ourselves for what we perceive as poor choices where logic firmly unravels that notion.
 Rarely is there an earthly way of knowing what is to come.
-The lack of foreknowledge renders us incapable of intervening in the unacceptable destiny about that plays out in our children’s lives.
+The lack of foreknowledge renders us incapable of intervening in the unacceptable destiny about to play out in our children’s lives.
 Logic is trumped by emotion and mental anguish.
-So , we beat ourselves up and ask, “What kind of mother/father am I?”
-And the only possible answer is, of course, “A bad one”.
+So, we beat ourselves up and ask, “What kind of mother/father am I?”
+And the only possible answer is of course, “A bad one.”

 Bethany, my oldest daughter, had so much going on in the days prior to her death.
 Tons of angst over school and changes in living arrangements she wanted to make, finances, and Alex, her boyfriend’s uncertain return to UCA.
 Her life was in complete turmoil and I was helpless to make it better for her.
-It seemed what might be best for Bethany would be for us to stay home in Bentonville that Christmas, but that was not what was best for the rest of the family and not best for O’rane (the international student spending the holiday with us).
-Still, I took her aside a day or two before we left for KC and asked her if she would prefer to stay home.
+It seemed what might be best for Bethany would be for us to stay home in Bentonville that Christmas.
+However, that was not what was best for the rest of the family nor for O’rane (the international student spending the holiday with us).
+Still, I took her aside a day or two before we left for Kansas City and asked her if she would prefer to stay home.
 I would have chosen to remain in NW Arkansas if that would have made her more comfortable.
 No one else would have been too keen on that plan, but I had every intention of honoring her wishes had she indicated that she would prefer to stay home.

-What I wouldn’t give to have simply stayed home.
+What I wouldn’t give to have stayed home for Christmas!

 Maybe just revealing that truth will help another broken-hearted parent caught in the guilt and shame cycle put to rest the irrational personal judgments they have leveled against themselves or a spouse.
 Maybe it will enable them to see that what the scriptures say is true – that Satan is a thief and a liar bent on our destruction and there is no limit to the devices he will employ to do just that.

 Maybe the disclosure of my illogical feelings will enable another parent to make peace with the equally truthful scriptural revelation that our days are numbered prior to our birth; it was never in our power to extend the lives of our children, regardless of the circumstances of their death.
-There are simply things in this life that are pre-ordained and while that can be a devastating truth it can also be a great comfort, because aside from parents who with knowledge took the lives of their own children; the vast majority of parents have consistently acted in their best interest.
-And with grace, for those whose actions result in godly conviction (i.e., guilt) there is repentance, forgiveness, restoration and reconciliation through faith in Christ Jesus.
+There are simply things in this life that, as a result of God’s foreknowledge, are pre-ordained and while that can be a devastating truth it can also be a great comfort, because the vast majority of parents have consistently acted in their children’s best interest.
+And with grace for those whose actions bring godly conviction (i.e., guilt) there is repentance, forgiveness, restoration and reconciliation through faith in Christ Jesus.

-The road is long and dark – but grief embraced, worked through (not short-circuited by positive thinking) – can result in health and healing.
+The road is long and dark — but grief embraced and worked through — can result in health and healing.

 Oh, you never forget.
 And there never comes a day when the death of your child is justified by spiritual growth or ministry.
-Those things are just the result of God taking a bad thing and performing a work of redemption not somehow transforming that bad thing into a good thing.
-God brings good from Satan’s evil actions and intentions, He doesn’t justify Satan’s evil actions and intentions.
-That’s a very fine distinction, but an extremely important one nonetheless.
+Those things are just the result of God taking bad things and performing a work of redemption.
+He doesn’t ever transform bad events by simply redefining them and calling them good.
+No, God brings good from Satan’s evil actions and intentions.
+And He doesn’t justify Satan’s evil actions and intentions either.
+That’s a fine distinction, but an extremely important one nonetheless.
 All things work together for good, not all things are made good.

 So while this day is filled with bitter longing and remembrance it is also a day in which I know I can trust that this is not the end of the story.
 This Kenny Chesney song, “Who You’d Be Today” is reflective of that intense longing and bitter disappointment I feel.
+(Click on the red text to link to the song).
 But it also reminds me that one day I will know who each of my children really are because I will see them again.
 I will know them and they will know me in perfection, the way we were created to be before the fall of man.
-We will be like Him – the one who sacrificed His life and endured for the joy set before Him.
+We will be like Him — the one who sacrificed His life and endured for the joy set before Him.